mctinetti/react_multiselectbox/README.md

 A React multiselect box, it can also be a dropdown by parametrization.

+## Use
+1. npm install "@mctinetti/react-multiselectbox"
+2. import as follow:  import MultiSelectBox from '@mctinetti/react-multiselectbox';

 ## Build for prod
 1. copy myapp\react-multiselectbox
 2. cd \react-multiselectbox